 New classic A/B experiment

-When Kameleoon has loaded, a pop-in opens offering you to choose between the creation of a new classic A/B experiment, a multivariate test and the edition of an existing one.
+When Kameleoon has loaded, a pop-in will open, inviting you to choose between creating a new classic A/B experiment or a multivariate test, and opening an existing one.

 We choose to create a new classic A/B experiment.